 We connected through a GDS, like Amadeus, and through the GDS we had access to all kinds of traditional aerial inventory.
 The business had the ingredient of commodity, which helped us.
 If all you do is connect through a GDS, you have the same inventory of products and, more or less, the same prices as any other agency.
 What was key for eDreams was to realize that not all airlines were in GDS number 1.
 So, we also directly accessed the inventory of low-cost airlines, etc.

 When you start to combine different sources of information or inventory, and when you start to use technology to optimize prices and to create your own packages or your own air product, that’s when you start to have clear advantages of optimization, pricing, location, or combinations that you may not necessarily find elsewhere.
 Combining and making a different mix and match with the product was what allowed eDreams to reach everyone.
 What was vital was having a differential product and a very competitive price.

-Would you say that what made eDreams position itself in the market was inventory management at that time, versus other competitors that were not innovating as much?
-The product is the flight then?
+Would you say that what made eDreams position itself in the market was inventory management at that time?

 When Google arrived, the landscape changed a lot.
 With Google, the client told us exactly what they wanted.
 So, we were among the first advertisers on a massive level in Google, in Europe.
 We realized the great potential it had to reach the end customer.